jafrank88/CaseStrainer/README.md

 1. **API-based verification**: Checks citations against the CourtListener database
 2. **Local PDF search**: Searches for citations in local PDF folders
-3. **Summary comparison**: Generates and compares multiple summaries of each citation to detect inconsistencies
+3. **Summary comparison**: Generates and compares multiple summaries of each citation using LangSearch or OpenAI APIs to detect inconsistencies

 ## Features